HamzaArya2006/web-portfolio-hamza-arya/README.md

 - Any static hosting (Vercel, Netlify, GitHub Pages, S3/CloudFront)
 - Ensure `dist/` is deployed.
 For frameworks that support static 404s, include `404.html` at project root.

+## Notes on Tooling

+- Lighthouse local runner was removed from devDependencies to reduce repository size (Chromium downloads).
+You can still use Lighthouse via Chrome DevTools or install it globally if needed.

 ## License